All Episodes

 And therein lies the hypocrisy.

-And therein lies everything you need to know about the liberal media and and those that colluded like CNN with the Clinton campaign.
+And therein lies everything you need to know about the liberal media and those that colluded like CNN with the Clinton campaign.

-But you know, those are the times we live in.
+But, you know, those are the times we live in.

 Anyway, Elizabeth, appreciate it.